Jeju Island, South Korea, 7–9 December 2015

-The Asian Animation Summit aims to promote animation for children’s television and feature films.
-Entry is therefore limited to animated TV and film projects aimed at children up to 15 years of age.
+The Asian Animation Summit aims to promote animation for children’s television/ internet delivery.
+Entry is therefore limited to animated TV and internet series aimed at children up to 15 years of age.
 The organisers will not accept projects aimed at adults.

 The following are not eligible:

 Projects that are sequels/prequels or second seasons of an existing series.

 Fully financed projects are not eligible.
 There must be a financing gap of at least 15 per cent of the budget.

 Projects that have been presented at any other market within nine months of AAS 2015.

 Further Eligibility details can be found here.

 The involvement of creators in the presentation of projects is encouraged, but each project must be represented at the Asian Animation Summit by a producer who is authorised to represent the rights and who intends to be the principal producer of the project.